labring/sealos/docs/4.0/docs/quick-start/install-db-with-database.md

 ![](./images/Pasted%20image%2020230602152916.png)

-6. Click on 'One-Click Connection' to start using it in the Terminal.
+6. Click on 'One-Click Connection' to start using it in the Terminal

 ![](./images/Pasted%20image%2020230602152336.png)